treeverse/lakeFS/design/open/openapi-multipart-upload.md

 - **Part size and count restrictions:** There are limits on how you can split your file for upload:
     - **Maximum parts:** You can split your file into a maximum of 10000 parts.
     - **Minimum part size:** Each part must be at least 5MB in size.
 This is a temporary constraint and isn't currently configurable or discoverable.
 It will become an option when additional storage options are supported.
 - **Initiating the upload:** When starting a multipart upload, you'll need to specify the total number of parts in your request.
-It reduce the requests for each part presigned URL when the client already knows the size.
+It will reduce the requests for each part's presigned URL when the client already knows the size.
 - **Presigning part:** Request for a presigned URL of a specific part number will not be supported.
 This will block unknown size upload using this API.
 - **Limited support:** Request for list upload parts will not be provided at this point.